 California State Association of Counties (CSAC)

-Responsibilities include: leading various committees in the development of policy; making policy recommendations; determining the appropriate resources to apply to a particular piece of legislation; and, managing contacts and relationships in assigned policy area.
+The Legislative Representative is responsible for advocating on behalf of member interests before the State Legislature, Congress and Administrative Agencies.
+This position will specifically focus in the area of Administration of Justice: leading various committees in the development of policy related to criminal justice issues; making policy recommendations; determining the appropriate resources to apply to a particular piece of legislation; and, managing contacts and relationships in assigned policy area.

 - Understands the political environment and has the ability to make strategic decisions to influence advocacy outcomes.